SuperTeam1nsa/rsnake/README.md

 ---

-## Optional: Configure Font Fallback (if emojis still don’t render)
+## Optional: Configure Font Fallback (if emojis still do not render)

 Create or edit the following file: